lasjdhu/university-projects/README.md

 | IZG         | Computer Graphics                          | Shaders                             |
 | IZLO        | Introduction to Logic for Computer Science | SAT and SMT solvers                 |
 | IZP         | Introduction to Programming Systems        | Password checker                    |

-## 🚀 How to Navigate This Repository

-- Each course project(s) contain(s) a **README.md** with detailed information
-  about the respective projects.
-- The repository is updated regularly to reflect the latest changes and additions to my university projects.

 ## 📜 Regarding License(s)